bnbuckler/ficam-access/pages/3_step-3.md

 >> * retrieval method

-The results from your analysis will create requirements that help you better identify and manage appropriate data elements to grant access to a subject during policy execution.
+> <i The results from your analysis will create requirements that help you better identify and manage appropriate data elements to grant access to a subject during policy execution.

 > <i class="fa fa-check-square-o"></i> &nbsp;**Analyze existing tools and technologies.** Perform an analysis on your current tools and technologies that are already implemented to create requirements that can help determine if your current assets address the security, access control, and data requirements, identified during requirements planning.
 If they do not address these requirements then new tools and technologies need to be procured or developed.